stazman/Casino-War-Game/README.md

 ## Deployment

-The web game is deployed at <YOUR DEPLOYED GITHUB.IO URL GOES HERE>.
+The web game is deployed at <https://github.com/AndreTaq/Casino-War-Game>.

 ## Project Description